 [tab:double_mutant_comparison]

 On the other hand, comparison of the egl-9;hif-1 double mutant showed suppression of the egl-9 transcriptomic phenotype.
 This suppression is expressed in various ways.
 First, the double mutant shows less statistically significantly differentially expressed genes than either single mutant.
-Secondly, these genes change less on average than they do in egl-9, but the average change is the same as hif-1.
+Secondly, the genes that are common to the egl-9 and egl-9;hif-1 transcriptomes show decreased expression in the egl-9;hif-1 mutant than they do in egl-9 on average.
+Likewise, the genes that are common to hif-1 and egl-9;hif-1 show no change in expression on average between these two mutants.

 Transcriptomic decorrelation can be used to infer functional distance